11 Top-Rated Things to Do in Hudson, NY

 7. Sail to the Hudson-Athens Lighthouse

 A beacon of the Hudson River, the Hudson-Athens Lighthouse dates back to 1846 and is the northernmost lighthouse on the Hudson River.
-The still-operational structure sits on a small island halfway between Hudson and the town of Athens across the river.
+This still-operational structure sits on a small island halfway between Hudson and the town of Athens across the river.
 Midstream between Hudson and Athens is a large mud flat, which is submerged at high tide.
 The lighthouse was constructed to warn ships about the danger.

 Seasonal boat tours run to the lighthouse, in partnership with the Hudson-Athens Lighthouse Preservation Society and Hudson Cruises.
 These sailings run the second Saturday of the month between July and October.